spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 Declarative, GitOps continuous delivery tool for Kubernetes.

-Enables gitops for kube manifests, which translates to using Git repositories as the source of truth for defining the desired application state.
-In order to define multiple environment for a service, ApplicationSet controller must also be installed.
+Enables gitops for Kube manifests, which translates to using Git repositories as the source of truth for defining the desired application state.
+To specify multiple environments for a service, `ApplicationSet` controller must also be installed.
 More details on getting started can be found in the [demo repo][argocd-demo].

 ## Conclusion

-This blog presents a very high level summary of these tools and their ability to help building stable and reliable applications.
+This blog presents a high-level summary of tools and their ability to build stable and reliable applications.
 As demonstrated, each new tool builds upon the last one to reduce complexity, improve developer experience and decrease time to setup.

-Are there technologies that you've come across which isn't mentioned here?
+Are there technologies that you've come across that isn't mentioned here?
 Reach out and let me know in the comments.

-The next post will explore the different cloud native tooling that helps achieve the scalability and performance principles of production ready microservices.
+The following post will explore the different cloud native tooling that helps achieve the scalability and performance principles of production-ready microservices.

 <!-- Links  -->